WDI-SEA/css-positioning/readme.md

 ## Getting Started

-***IF YOU HAVE NODE INSTALLED ALREADY and would like to use a css linter and browsersync*** The provided template contains all the files, images, and text content needed to create the page.
-The text is in the `index.html`, and the color palette is in `style.css`.
-In addition, you'll want to setup the BrowserSync server and CSS linters by setting up the following:
+The provided template contains all the files, images, and text content needed to create the page.
+The text is in the `index.html`, and the color palette is in `style.css`

+***IF YOU HAVE NODE INSTALLED ALREADY and would like to use a css linter and browsersync***

 * Run `npm install` to install dependencies
 * Run `npm run lint:css` to lint your CSS